CosmicAmy/stock-alpaca-tradingview-bot/README.md

 ```
 - `enableProtectiveOrders` is `false` by default; set it to `true` if you want the cron job to create take-profit/stop-loss orders.
 - `defaults` apply to every symbol, even if it is not declared under `portfolio`.
-- Use the `portfolio` section only when you need per-symbol overrides or want to set `active: false` to block a ticker entirely.
+- Use the `portfolio` section whenever you want *anything* beyond the defaults, including protective orders.
+The TP/SL cron only considers positions whose symbols exist in this map, so list every ticker that should get a protective order (you can still inherit defaults by omitting overrides).
 - All offsets are percentages (positive or negative) relative to the signal price; negative values let you chase best bid/ask inside the spread.

 ### Environment variables